gtasa-savegame-editor/gtasa-savegame-editor/README.md

 This is a modified version of the software that can be found on [paulinternet.nl](http://paulinternet.nl/?page=sa).

 This version contains mostly macOS specific fixes and requires Java > 8.
-That said, if you try to run it on windows it may crash or missing some features.
+That said, if you try to run it on Windows or Linux it may crash or be missing some features.

+This doesn't mean that you shouldn't run it on those systems!
+I heavily advise you to do this and report any bugs you find as issue.

 ## Building